dfenjves/front-end-student-materials/06-p5js/05d-arrays-and-loops.md

 **A:** Why of course, `i`!

-`bubbles[i]`, or, in english, the value of the `bubbles` array at the index `i`, will be the first bubble object the first pass of the loop.
+`bubbles[i]`, or, in english, the value of the `bubbles` array at the index `i`, will be the bubble object we work with the first pass of the loop.
 Then the second time it will be the second bubble, then the third, then the next all the way until the last bubble.
 That's just what we want because we want to call `ellipse` with the values from each bubble object.

 *Inside* the loop, we'll use whatever the current value of `i` is to make a variable called `currentBubble`.